Latest Info On Hudson Valley Man Who Tested Positive For COVID-19

 The man's family has been quarantined at their home in New Rochelle.

-On Sunday evening, March 1, a 39-year-old Manhattan woman who is employed as a healthcare worker, had been confirmed as New York's first vase.
+On Sunday evening, March 1, a 39-year-old Manhattan woman who is employed as a healthcare worker, had been confirmed as New York's first case.

 The woman contracted the virus while traveling abroad in Iran, and is currently isolated in her home, along with her husband.